anna-sevruk/icesat2_data_acquisition/README.md

 ICESat-2 Data Acquisition

 A specialised Python toolkit for the acquisition of ICESat-2 (Inland Surface Water Data) products.
 This repository provides automated workflows to downlouding the ICESat-2 data in h5 format.

+NOTE: With future extension!!!

 🛰️ Project Overview: